- Home

 Parks, recreational vehicle (RV) parks, convenience stores, restaurants, and other businesses are often TNC public water systems.

-Your public water system must have a Texas-licensed professional engineer (P.E.) prepare and submit plans and specifications for your system.
-This includes information about your water source, distribution system, and any equipment that is part of your system.
+You must have a Texas-licensed professional engineer (P.E.) prepare and submit plans and specifications for your system.
+This includes information about your water source, distribution system, and any equipment that is part of your system

-- Find more information at the following webpages:
+Find more information in the following pages and resources:

 - Submit PWS Plans for Review – how to submit PWS plans to TCEQ for review.